 Activities that actively engage kids are the heart of a school carnival or festival.
-These are the tried-and-true games and activities that schools rely on year after year.
+These are the tried-and-true carnival games and activities that schools rely on year after year.

-Games With Prizes
+School Carnival Games With Prizes

-Cake walk: This is an easy, beloved activity that utilizes volunteers and often works as a lucrative fundraiser.
+Musical cakes: This is an easy, beloved activity that utilizes volunteers and often works as a lucrative fundraiser.
 Parents make or buy single-serving sweet treats such as cupcakes or bags of cookies.
 With music playing, kids walk around a course marked with numbers, stars, or pictures.
 The person standing on a marked spot when the music stops gets a prize.
 If some volunteers donate more elaborate cakes, designate a special picture as the spot that gets to claim the bigger prize.

 Ring toss: There are many variations on this simple classic.
 Choose what object to use to catch the rings.
 Milk jugs or soda bottles weighted down with sand or dirt work great.
 Kids stand back and toss rings, winning a prize when they get the ring over a jug.
 You might arrange several rows of bottles, offering smaller prizes for the nearest rows.